microsoft/mu_tiano_platforms/docs/src/tpm/tpm_arm_virt.md

 A locality **must** first be requested before any commands can be sent to the TPM via that locality's CRB region.
 The active locality **must** be relinquished before another locality is requested.
-The current entity engaging with the TPM must take the responsibility of relinquishing the active locality when they are no longer using it.
-If the locality being requested is 'CLOSED', a DENIED error is returned.
+The entity currently engaging with the TPM is responsible for relinquishing the active locality when it is no longer in use.
+If the locality being requested is `CLOSED`, a DENIED error is returned.
 If the locality being relinquished is not the current active locality, a DENIED error is returned.

 A single TPM command requires multiple FF-A round trips: